 - To Freeze.
 Cover the brownies uncut in the pan with foil and store frozen for up to 2 months.
 Let thaw overnight in the refrigerator.

 You may also freeze individually cut brownies to have a future brownie on demand.
 Wrap brownie in plastic wrap and heavy-duty foil to keep fresh.

 - Nesting Mixing Bowls.
 I use this set for everything.
 They stack for easy storage, and there’s a size for every task.

 - 8×8 Baking Pan.
 My favorite baking pan for brownies, bars, and more.

 - Parchment Paper.
 These pre-cut ›sheets are a nice short cut.

-These black bean brownies are everything a brownie should be: fudgy, chocolatey, rich; and also what a brownie usually isn’t: healthy.
-So go for it!
+These black bean brownies are everything a brownie should be: fudgy, chocolatey, rich; and also what a brownie usually isn’t: healthy, vegan, and gluten free.